sabaledu123-online/C-personal-diary/README.md

 ## Build

 Requires GCC or any C99-compatible compiler.
+From src run:

     gcc main.c diary.c file_handler.c menu.c utils.c -o diary

 Or with the Makefile:
+(pending to add)

     make